-If the deceased person held a trust account and you are a beneficiary, we recommend that you get independent financial and/or legal advice.
+If the deceased person held a trust account and you're a beneficiary, we recommend that you get independent financial or legal advice.

 What happens to standing orders and direct debits?

-Any standing orders or direct debits will be returned unpaid once we’ve been told the account holder has passed away.
-To do this you will need to contact all the firms that have a direct debit linked to the deceased’s bank account.
+Any standing orders or direct debits will be returned unpaid once we've been told the account holder has passed away.
+To do this you'll need to contact all the firms that have a direct debit linked to the deceased's bank account.